Yelken Octuri

-Yelken Octuri is a French designer born in 1970 whose work includes aircraft design, product design, and furniture design.
+Yelken Octuri is a French designer whose work includes aircraft design, product design, and furniture design.
 He designed a yacht to go in air and water.
 He is from France and works as a cabin designer for Airbus.

 Octuri was designated as one of the most innovative people of the year in 2011 by TIME magazine.

 Aircraft of the future

 Octuri has created five types of futuristic aircraft: